 Tumor growth pattern is a factor in the therapeutic decision.
 If there is a diffuse melanoma or if there is extraocular extension, enucleation is considered, but radiation therapy can be employed for less extensive disease.

 Standard treatment options for medium and large choroidal melanoma include the following:

 Extrascleral extension confers a poor prognosis.
 For patients with gross tumor involvement of the orbit, treatment requires orbital exenteration.
 However, there is no evidence that such radical surgery will prolong life.
 Most patients with localized or encapsulated extraocular extension are not exenterated.
 This subject is controversial.[1,2,3,4,5]

 No effective method of systemic treatment has been identified for patients with metastatic ocular melanoma.
-Available clinical trials should be considered as an option for these patients.
+Available clinical trials are an option for these patients.

 The prognosis for any patient with recurring or relapsing disease is poor, regardless of cell type or stage.
-The question and selection of further treatment depends on many factors, including the extent of the lesion, age and health of the patient, prior treatment, and site of recurrence, as well as individual patient considerations.
-Surgical resection of metastases diagnosed subsequent to initial management of ocular melanoma in single-center, case series of highly selected patients has been reported.
+The question and selection of further treatment depends on many factors, including the extent of the lesion, age and health of the patient, prior treatment, site of recurrence, and individual patient considerations.
+Surgical resection of metastases diagnosed subsequent to initial management of ocular melanoma in single-center case series of highly selected patients has been reported.
 The extent to which the occasional favorable outcomes are the result of strong selection factors is not clear, so this approach cannot be considered standard.

 Clinical trials are appropriate, and eligible patients should be advised to consider participation in them whenever possible.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Editorial changes were made to this section.